-If the NOC is unable to access the TracPhone system remotely over the satellite connection, follow the steps below to access the built-in modem's web interface and assist the NOC with the commissioning process.
+If you need to commission the modem (see "Commission the Modem" on page 31), and if the NOC is unable to access the TracPhone system remotely over the satellite connection (a rare case), follow the steps below to access the built-in modem's web interface and assist the NOC with the commissioning process.

 - a.
-At the TracPhone V3-HTS web interface, click the Support tab. - b.
-Click the link on the Support page to open the modem commissioning wizard (see Figure 66).
+At the TracPhone V7-HTS web interface, click the Support tab. - b.
+Click the link on the Support page to open the modem commissioning wizard (see Figure 79).
 Then log into the wizard using the administrator password you set up earlier.
-The default settings are as follows:

-• User Name: admin

-Password: password

-c.
-At Step 1, click Enter Commissioning Mode (see Figure 67).
+The default settings are as follows: - User Name: admin - Password: password - c.
+At Step 1, click Enter Commissioning Mode (see Figure 80).

-Figure 66: Support Page Link to Commissioning Wizard and Login d.
-At Step 2, click Continue without changes (see Figure 68).
+Figure 79: Support Page Link to Commissioning Wizard and Login d.
+At Step 2, click Continue without changes (see Figure 81).